AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

  .. attention::

-      Make sure you already have subscribed to the AMI that you want to migrate to.
-Please refer to the `Subscribe to an Aviatrix AMI <https://docs.aviatrix.com/StartUpGuides/aws_getting_started_guide.html#subscribing-to-the-aviatrix-ami-amazon-machine-image>`__  for details.
+      Make sure you already have subscribed to the **Aviatrix Secure Networking Platform Metered 2208-Universal 24x7 Support** license.
+Please refer to the `Subscribe to an Aviatrix AMI <https://docs.aviatrix.com/StartUpGuides/aws_getting_started_guide.html#subscribing-to-the-metered-aviatrix-ami-amazon-machine-image>`__  for details.

 Launch a new Aviatrix Controller.
 Please see the `AWS Startup Guide <https://docs.aviatrix.com/StartUpGuides/aws_getting_started_guide.html>`__ for instructions.